 Enter your deduction for contributions to employee pension, profit-sharing, or annuity plans.
-If the plan included you as a self-employed person, see the instructions for Schedule C, line 19, on page C-4.
+If the plan included you as a self-employed person, enter contributions made as an employer on your behalf on Form 1040, line 32, not on Schedule F.